g-k/scala_spark_quick_start/README.md

-###Scala Quick Start
+#Scala Quick Start

-#About Scala
+##About Scala

 - Compiled language that runs on the JVM
 - uses type inference.
 This means all variables has a definite type - (but you don't neccsarily need to declare them)
 - supports interop with Java and Clojure

-#Scala Basics
+##Scala Basics

-- variables can be declared with as mutable or immutable using the "var" or "val" keywords
+###Variables can be declared with as mutable or immutable using the "var" or "val" keywords

 ```scala
 var count = 1